 - how to solve those problems that do occur (no matter how much we try to prevent them).

 Our goal is to provide you with a variety of fresh, seasonal, USDA certified organic produce, all of which comes from our farm.
 To this end, we grow 50+ kinds of vegetables throughout the season—lettuce, tomatoes, green beans, sweet corn, peppers, etc.—and that’s not counting the different cultivars of these.
-Take tomato cultivars, for instance: Black Krim, Old German, Amish Paste, Celebrity, Early Girl, Juliet, Red Grape, Sweet Million, Sungold, Sunrise Bumble Bee, Yellow Mini, to name several.
-Some vegetables we plant only once, such as Brussels sprouts, peppers, winter squash, because it takes them so long to mature.
-Others we plant successively throughout the season so we have them often: lettuce, spinach, broccoli.
+Take tomato cultivars, for instance: Old German, Celebrity, Early Girl, Juliet, Red Grape, Sweet Million, Sunrise Bumble Bee, Yellow Mini, to name several.
+Some vegetables we plant only once, such as Brussels sprouts, peppers, winter squash, etc. because it takes them so long to mature.
+Others we plant successively throughout the season so we have them often: lettuce, red beets, broccoli.
 Your CSA boxes will include a wide variety of produce, and likely some things you may not normally eat: Swiss chard, kale, orange beets, yellow carrots, fennel, rutabagas, white turnips, etc. Variety is the spice of life.

 It is also our goal to educate you about the food in your box.
 Our weekly newsletters will list what‘s in the